-If you are transferring your normal residence from outside the European Union (EU) to Ireland, you may be able to claim relief from Customs Duty and Value-Added Tax (VAT).
+If you are moving from outside the European Union (EU) to take up your normal residence in Ireland, you may be able to claim relief from Customs Duty and Value-Added Tax (VAT).
 This relief applies to imports of the following:

-- certain personal property and household effects, including those of members of your household
+- certain personal property (this includes articles of used clothing) and household effects, including those of members of your household

 - bicycles and motor cycles, private cars, trailers, caravans, pleasure craft and private aeroplanes

-- wedding trousseaux (bridal and groom goods) and wedding presents if, on marrying, you are transferring your residence.
+- wedding trousseaux (brides and grooms clothes, linen and other personal belongings used for a wedding) and wedding presents if, on marrying, you are moving to live here.

 There is no relief from Customs Duty and VAT for:

 - alcoholic products or tobacco products which are part of your personal property, other than the normal duty free allowances available to travellers (see information in Travelling from outside the EU)

 - tools which are used in a trade.

 Any property being imported for commercial reasons is not eligible for relief.
 However, if you are moving your business to the State, you may be eligible for relief.
 See information in Relief from Customs Duty and VAT on transfer of business to the EU.